microsoft/react-native-code-push/README.md

 jsCodeLocation = [CodePush getBundleUrl];
 ```

-This change allows Code Push to load the updated app location after an update has been applied.
+This change allows CodePush to load the updated app location after an update has been applied.

 Methods
 ---